shrutikapoor08/learning-ai/README.md

 1. run `npm install` to install the dependencies
 2. `npm run dev` to start the development server.
 The app will be available at `http://localhost:5174`.
 3. run server by `nodemon server.js`.
 The server is available at `http://localhost:3001`.
+4. run Convex in dev environment by `npx convex dev`.

 **Features**

 - Search a property in Seattle using only plain english.